Mr-Somebody/notes/_posts/prog/2017-04-10-Power of Four.md

 comments: true
 excerpt_separator: <!--more-->
 ---
-## Description
->Given an integer (signed 32 bits), write a function to check whether it is a power of 4.
+Given an integer (signed 32 bits), write a function to check whether it is a power of 4.
 <!--more-->

 [Leetcode Link](https://leetcode.com/problems/power-of-four/#/description)